raspberrypilearning/3D-scene/en/step_4.md

 In the **Paint Editor** there are two graphics settings: **vector** and **bitmap**.

-**Vector graphics** are made up of splines (mathmatical curves) and appear as shapes with a set of control points which means they can be reshaped easily and still maintain a high resolution (smooth appearance).

-**Bitmap graphics** are made from grids of pixels, they tend to be low resolution (low quality) and may appear a little 'blocky', expecially when the image is enlarged.

 Build your confidence with vector and bitmap graphics when developing sprite costumes by exploring the **How to...** below.

 --- collapse ---